Atacama Cosmology Telescope

 The Atacama Cosmology Telescope (ACT) was a cosmological millimeter-wave telescope located on Cerro Toco in the Atacama Desert in the north of Chile.
 ACT made high-sensitivity, arcminute resolution, microwave-wavelength surveys of the sky in order to study the cosmic microwave background radiation (CMB), the relic radiation left by the Big Bang process.
 Located 40 km from San Pedro de Atacama, at an altitude of 5190 m, it was one of the highest ground-based telescopes in the world.

 Cosmic microwave background experiments like ACT, the South Pole Telescope, the WMAP satellite, and the Planck satellite have provided foundational evidence for the standard Lambda-CDM model of cosmology.
-ACT first detected seven acoustic peaks in the power spectrum of the CMB, discovered the most extreme galaxy cluster and made the first statistical detection of the motions of clusters of galaxies via the pairwise kinematic Sunyaev-Zeldovich Effect.
+ACT first detected seven acoustic peaks in the power spectrum of the CMB, discovered the most extreme galaxy cluster and made the first statistical detection of the motions of clusters of galaxies via the pairwise kinematic Sunyaev–Zeldovich effect.

-ACT was buit in 2007 and saw first light on October 2007 with its first receiver, the Millimeter Bolometer Array Camera (MBAC).
-ACT has had two major receiver upgrades which enabled polarization sensitive observations: ACTPol (2013-2016) and Advanced ACT (2017-2022).
+ACT was built in 2007 and saw first light in October 2007 with its first receiver, the Millimeter Bolometer Array Camera (MBAC).
+ACT had two major receiver upgrades which enabled polarization sensitive observations: ACTPol (2013–2016) and Advanced ACT (2017–2022).
 ACT observations ended in mid-2022.
 ACT is funded by the US National Science Foundation.

 Science goals

 Measurements of cosmic microwave background radiation (CMB) by experiments such as COBE, BOOMERanG, WMAP, CBI, the South Pole Telescope and many others, have greatly advanced our knowledge of cosmology, particularly the early evolution of the universe.
-At the arcminute resolutions probed by ACT, the Sunyaev-Zeldovich effect, by which galaxy clusters leave an imprint on the CMB, is prominent.
+At the arcminute resolutions probed by ACT, the Sunyaev–Zeldovich effect, by which galaxy clusters leave an imprint on the CMB, is prominent.
 This method of detection provides a redshift-independent measurement of the mass of the clusters, meaning that very distant, ancient clusters are as easy to detect as nearby clusters.

 Detection of galaxy clusters and follow-up measurements in visible and X-ray light, provide a picture of the evolution of structure in the universe since the Big Bang.
 This is used to improve our understanding of the nature of the mysterious dark energy which seems to be a dominant component of the universe.

 High sensitivity observations of the cosmic microwave background radiation allow precision measurements of cosmological parameters, detection of galaxy clusters among other scientific goals, probing the early and late stages in the history of the evolution of the universe.